raspberrypisig/SolidPython/README.rst

 * try to get complex libraries working properly (mcad, bosl, bosl2)
 * let's see what's next

+The major difference to SolidPython is that the "scad interface" was improved so it is now capable of handling bosl2 properly (I think there might be a few details missing, but the majority seems to work pretty good).
+This seems to me like SolidPython++ because you can now use all the fancy stuff from the bosl2 library.
+Take a look at https://github.com/jeff-dh/SolidPython/blob/exp_solid/solid/examples/07-libs-bosl2.py to see what's possible.
+This is not possible with the regular SolidPython.

 The interface changed in a few minor aspects:

 * OpenSCAD identifier escaping: